treeverse/lakeFS/docs/deploy/docker.md

 By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint which you can use for health checks.

 ## Next Steps
-Your next step is to [prepare your storage](../setup/storage/index.md).
-If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md).
+Your next step is to [prepare your storage](../setup/storage/index.md){: .button-clickable}.
+If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md){: .button-clickable}.